Anna (?)

 Robert Bennet Darnley

-Robert Bennet Darnley also went by the name of Dearnaley - (spelling not found but added for indexing).
+Robert Bennet Darnley was also recorded as Dearnaley - (spelling not found but added for indexing.)

 Old Bailey - London's Criminal Court